animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 can be applied transparently to your Data Access Objects (DAO) through the use of the `@Repository` annotation and AOP by defining a `PersistenceExceptionTranslationPostProcessor` bean.
-The same exception translation functionality is enabled when using {data-store-name} as long as the `CacheFactoryBean` is declared, e.g. using either a `<gfe:cache/>` or `<gfe:client-cache>` declaration, which acts as an exception translator and is automatically detected by the Spring
+The same exception translation functionality is enabled when using GemFire as long as the `CacheFactoryBean` is declared, e.g. using either a `<gfe:cache/>` or `<gfe:client-cache>` declaration, which acts as an exception translator and is automatically detected by the Spring